 To help you learn about the southern night sky, Sydney Observatory provides an audio guide/podcast, transcript of that audio, and a sky map or chart each month.
 This month’s guide is presented by Melissa Hulbert, Sydney Observatory’s Site Programs Coordinator.

-Mel suggests stars and constellations to look out for this month include Scorpius, with the red star at its heart, Antares; Sagittarius (which looks more like a teapot than a centaur); Crux – more commonly known as the Southern Cross; and Ophiuchus, the 13th sign of the zodiac!
-Mel also tells us the best times and dates to see the planets Venus, Saturn, Jupiter and Mars.
+Melissa suggests stars and constellations to look out for this month including Scorpius, with the red star at its heart, Antares; Sagittarius (which looks more like a teapot than a centaur); Crux – more commonly known as the Southern Cross; and Ophiuchus, the 13th sign of the zodiac!
+Mel also tells us the best times and dates to see the planets Jupiter, Saturn and Mercury.

 See the Sky Chart

 We provide an August 2019 night sky chart (PDF) which shows the stars, constellations and planets visible in the night sky from anywhere in Australia.
 To view PDF star charts you will need to download and install Adobe Acrobat Reader if it’s not on your computer already.

 Hello and welcome to the night sky guide for August.
 My name is Melissa Hulbert and I’m the Site Programs Coordinator at Sydney Observatory.